BlafKing/sd-civitai-browser-plus/README.md

 * Download progress load bar is now on web page instead of CMD.
 * Better margin fixes with theme detection.
 * Delete option now also removes .json files.
-* Buttons are now disabled during download (except cancel button).
+* Buttons are now disabled during download. (except cancel button)
 * Added Cancel and Delete buttons.
 * Download button will now change according to circumstances:
   - Cancel button if there's a current download.